 If a Year 5 student has not yet passed the comprehensive exam (dissertation proposal), then they must participate fully in one of the Econ 9413 research workshops (but official enrollment is not required).
-Such students only need to register for 1 credit hour each semester (assuming all other courses have been completed), but such international students must submit a reduced course load request through myStatus (go to "F-1 student," then "Reduced course load"), which will as for the academic advisor to confirm the student has completed all formal coursework.
+Such students only need to register for 1 credit hour each semester (assuming all other courses have been completed), but such international students must submit a reduced course load request through myStatus (go to "F-1 student," then "Reduced course load"), which will ask for the academic advisor to confirm the student has completed all formal coursework.
 Also, the Graduate School requires the comprehensive exam to be passed at least seven months before the dissertation defense.

 The Econ 9413 research workshop lets you practice presenting your in-progress research and practice listening and asking questions about your peers' research.
-You may choose which section (divided by field) to attend.
+You choose which section to attend based on your dissertation research topic/advisor.

-3.2 Courses
+4.2 Elective Courses and Fields

+As seen in Section 4.1, Year 2 is the only time you need to choose your courses.
 Course listings are available online.
-All possible economics (ECONOM) courses are listed in the course catalog.
+All possible economics (ECONOM) courses are listed in the course catalog, but some are not offered regularly.
 To see the courses actually offered, visit the Schedule of Classes on myZou, selecting the desired term (semester), subject "Economics," and Course Number "greater than or equal to" 9000; then click the Search button.
-Our website is less promptly and reliably updated but may contain the syllabus for most classes.
+Our website is less promptly and reliably updated but has an example syllabus for most classes.